suhaibashraf/Cheffu/README.md

 # Cheffu
-A mobile and web-based online application to hire chefs near by, you can see their portfolio, rate their services, comment your views, buy secret recipes and fetch live location when chef are hired.
-It is a good platform for chefs to work online and off hours and its also helpful for those who learn recipes in their free time.
+A mobile and web-based online application that allows you to hire chefs in your area.
+You can check their portfolio, evaluate their services, leave comments, purchase secret recipes, and get real-time location updates whenever a chef is hired.
+It's a great platform for chefs to work online in their spare time, and it's also useful for individuals who want to learn new recipes.

 ### Technology Used
 PHP (Codeignitor), HTML, CSS and jQuery.